U.S. Navy volunteers commemorate Battle of Okinawa at Peace Memorial Park candle lighting

-U.S. Sailors and civilians from Commander, Fleet Activities Okinawa and tenant commands participate in a candle lighting event in collaboration with Japanese volunteers at the Okinawa Prefectural Peace Memorial Museum in Itoman, Okinawa, Japan, June 22, 2024.
-The candle lighting was held on the eve of Okinawa Memorial Day, a prefectural holiday honoring those who passed away during the Battle of Okinawa.
-(U.S. Navy video by Mass Communication Specialist 1st Class Jason Isaacs)
+Spotlights brighten the night sky over Okinawa’s Peace Memorial Park in Itoman, Okinawa, Japan, June 22, 2024.
+U.S. Navy Sailors participated in a candle lighting event on the eve of Okinawa Memorial Day, a prefectural holiday honoring the more than 200,000 lives lost during the 1945 Battle of Okinawa.
+(U.S. Navy photo by Public Affairs Officer Candice Barber)

 |Date Taken: